 If you have made the choice to pursue composition seriously, my second bit of advice for you is this: when you come upon any resources suggesting that photographic composition can be reduced to rules, tips, or formulas, examine them for signs of danger and tread carefully.
 Better yet, avoid them altogether.
 Most often, such advice is not just futile, but outright harmful in the sense that it may hinder your creativity and limit your expressive vocabulary for no good reason.
 To accept such advice as gospel may also rob you of profoundly satisfying states of mind such as flow and discovery.
 Flow doesn’t come from taking shortcuts and applying easy solutions, it requires investing prolonged time paying focused attention to a challenging task.
 Likewise, the satisfaction of making meaningful discoveries requires trial and error, mystery and risk, arriving at solutions by exploration and imaginative thinking, not by following directions.

 Certainly, following simple rules or easy formulas may gain you some beautiful trophies.
-But consider the difference between earning a trophy as reward for some difficult endeavor and purchasing someone else’s second-hand trophy at a pawn shop.
+But consider the difference between earning a trophy as reward for some difficult endeavor, and purchasing someone else’s second-hand trophy at a pawn shop.
 Both trophies may be beautiful, and an outsider may never know the difference, but in terms of inner reward the two are—by a long shot—not the same.
 Perhaps less obvious, no matter how beautiful the trophy, and even if you won it by some impressive feat, it would never again reward you to the same degree as what you felt when running the race, when crossing the finish line, when learning something, when standing on the podium.
 The only kind of trophy that rewards more than the experience of earning it, is a trophy whose earning did not involve any meaningful accomplishment.

 Any useful thing we know, or can know, about visual composition comes from only two reliable sources: intuition and science.
 Being that, at this time, science can tell us very little about how human brains make meaning from visual information (and this knowledge so far is almost entirely within the realm of how we recognize and respond to obvious stimuli, and not about how we experience art), intuition should be your primary focus.
 Keep in mind that, while we are all born with some intuitions, intuition can also be trained and improved with practice and learning.

 In 1509, Luca Pacioli—a mathematician, friend of Leonardo da Vinci—published a book titled Divina proportione (divine proportion) discussing the relationship between mathematics and arts.
 In the book, Pacioli describes in mathematical terms the so-called “golden ratio.”
-To his credit, Pacioli never suggested that the golden ratio has any special power to improve the aesthetics of architecture or art, although some assumed it to be the case, anyway.
+To his credit, Pacioli never suggested that the golden ratio had any special power to improve the aesthetics of architecture or art, although some assumed it to be the case, anyway.
 While the golden ratio indeed makes for beautiful mathematics, there is no evidence that it has anything at all to do with visual aesthetics.
 In his analysis of the golden ratio, Mario Livio concluded:

 The history of art has nevertheless shown that artists who have produced works of truly lasting value are precisely those who have departed from any formal canon for aesthetics.
 In spite of the Golden Ratio’s truly amazing mathematical properties, and its propensity to pop up where least expected in natural phenomena, I believe that we should abandon its application as some sort of universal standard for “beauty,” either in the human face or in the arts.

-In their early attempts, most photographers aim to represent appearances, rather than to express meanings (in fairness, the idea that photography can express meaning beyond representing appearances, rarely even occurs to those who take up photography as a hobby in their early years).
+In their early attempts, most photographers aim to represent appearances, rather than to express meanings (in fairness, the idea that photography can express meaning beyond representing appearances rarely even occurs to those who take up photography as a hobby in their early years).
 When our goal is to represent the appearance of some object, we naturally tend to portray this object in the center of the frame, to make it disproportionally more prominent than other elements in the frame, etc. (generally, to direct as much of the viewer’s attention toward that object, and away from anything else in the frame).
-This is a good approach for such purposes as identification of birds or setting the expectations of travelers headed to some tourist attractions, but its handicap is oversimplification.
+This is a good approach for such purposes as identification of birds or setting the expectations of travelers headed to some tourist attractions, but its handicap when expression is concerned, is oversimplification.
 As Edgar Degas put it, “When you always make your meaning perfectly plain you end up boring people.”

 In terms of artistic value, a better way of thinking about photographs is not just as means of impressing viewers momentarily, but as means of arranging visual elements with an expressive intent—composing photographs based on what we wish to express rather than what we wish to portray.